-These cyberangels will be animated and fly via digital technologies from Jerusalem in Israel into art museums and art schools in the twelve US states having places named JerUSAlem.
+These cyberangels will be animated and fly via digital technologies from Jerusalem in Israel into the twelve US states having places named JerUSAlem.
 This digital art event will be a contemporary realization of the biblical commentary that angels go up on Jacob’s ladder from the Land of Israel and come down throughout the world.

-Students at Emunah College School of the Arts in Jerusalem are joined by Bridges for Peace Food Project volunteers in creating videos of food in everyday life in Israel from which the cyberangels emerge.
+Students at Emunah College of the Arts in Jerusalem are creating smartphone videos of food in everyday life in Israel from which the cyberangels emerge.
 These videos will explore the idea that the biblical words for food and angel are written with the same four Hebrew letters to teach us that angels are spiritual messages arising from everyday life.

-Now that the US Embassy is in Jerusalem, I propose an exhibition of photographs of the 20 JerUSAlems in USA with a documentation of the cyberangels' flight from Israel to museums, colleges, art schools, churches, synagogues, bookstores, and homes in Alabama, Arkansas, Georgia, Maryland, Michigan, New York, North Carolina, Ohio, Rhode Island, Utah, and Vermont.
+Now that the US Embassy is in Jerusalem, I will be creating an exhibition of photography showing life in the JerUSAlems in USA with a documentation of the cyberangels' flight from Israel to museums, colleges, art schools, churches, synagogues, bookstores, and homes in Alabama, Arkansas, Georgia, Maryland, Michigan, New York, North Carolina, Ohio, Rhode Island, Utah, and Vermont.

 See my article in The Times of Israel https://blogs.timesofisrael.com/jerusalem-usa-see-the-20-jerusalems-in-usa/